 Each applicable Control Measure program required in Part I.D.5 of the MS4 Permit is addressed in this SWMP.
-Details for these MS4 Program requirements, procedures, and documents are available in AMAFCA's MS4 Strategies and Procedures Notebook.
 There are eight (8) Control Measures in the MS4 Permit; these are described in general terms below with program details provided in the SWMP tables in Section 3.

-- Construction Site Runoff Control Program (Part I.D.5.a and Table 2) This program has controls related to the discharge of stormwater and pollutants from construction activities that result in a land disturbance of greater than or equal to one (1) acre.
+Construction Site Runoff Control Program (Part I.D.5.a and Table 2) - This program has controls related to the discharge of stormwater and pollutants from construction activities that result in a land disturbance of greater than or equal to one (1) acre.
 This program is not intended to cover routine operation and maintenance activities performed by or under the direction of AMAFCA.
 As part of the program, AMAFCA participates in cooperative development reviews conducted with area agencies, which are facilitated by the cooperative incentives of this unique Watershed Based MS4 Permit.
-These reviews include construction site runoff control aspects and consideration of GSI/LID/sustainable practices for projects.
-For this program, AMAFCA utilizes its detailed MS4 Program Strategy and Procedures Notebook section, which requires the Contractor's SWPPP to be methodically reviewed and outlines MS4 inspection requirements. - Post-Construction Stormwater Management Program for New Development and Redevelopment (Part I.D.5.b and Table 3) - This program addresses stormwater runoff from new development and redevelopment projects after construction site stabilization has been achieved to minimize water quality impacts.
+These reviews include construction site runoff control aspects and consideration of GSI / LID / sustainable practices for projects.
+For this program, AMAFCA requires the Contractor's SWPPP to be methodically reviewed and to outline MS4 inspection requirements per the current version of EPA's Construction General Permit (CGP).

+Post-Construction Stormwater Management Program for New Development and Redevelopment (Part I.D.5.b and Table 3) - This program addresses stormwater runoff from new development and redevelopment projects after construction site stabilization has been achieved to minimize water quality impacts.
 Parts of this section are not applicable to AMAFCA as AMAFCA does not have any development or redevelopment projects.
 All AMAFCA projects are regional flood control or water quality projects.
 AMAFCA does not have jurisdiction over private or public (non-AMAFCA) development or redevelopment projects; this responsibility lies with other MS4s in the Middle Rio Grande watershed.
 AMAFCA facilities receive stormwater after it flows through new development and redevelopment.
 As a result, several MS4 Permit activities in this section do not apply to AMAFCA.
 AMAFCA's well renowned maintenance crew and routine operation & maintenance (O&M) activities address post-construction stormwater management at all AMAFCA facilities.

 In addition, AMAFCA promotes the use of its infrastructure as regional water quality facilities.
 This Watershed Based MS4 Permit allows for Alternative Compliance due to site constraints for post-construction stormwater management.
 With AMAFCA's unique flood and stormwater quality infrastructure and successful maintenance program, AMAFCA facilities are often viable alternatives to the community for post-construction stormwater management.
-Also related to postconstruction stormwater management, AMAFCA leverages their Project Schedule process by utilizing open lines of communication with watershed MS4s and area agencies to discuss areas requiring drainage and stormwater quality improvements, project priorities, and multiagency funding opportunities.
-The project inputs from other MS4s are screened for potential integration into a biennial AMAFCA Project Schedule which includes priorities, schedules, and cost sharing opportunities facilitating a unified, community approach to infrastructure planning.
+Also related to post-construction stormwater management, AMAFCA leverages their Project Schedule process by utilizing open lines of communication with watershed MS4s and area agencies to discuss areas requiring drainage and stormwater quality improvements, project priorities, and multiagency funding opportunities.
+The project inputs from other MS4s are screened for potential integration into the AMAFCA Project Schedule, which includes priorities, schedules, and cost sharing opportunities facilitating a unified, watershed-wide approach to infrastructure planning.